 - A consultation is $200, and generally takes 60-90 minutes.
 The fee includes the short written summary of the meeting for your records and for the school.

 - Testing and evaluation fees vary, depending on the type of issue being assessed and how much testing is needed.
-A full battery of tests is generally $1800-$2000.
+A full battery of tests is generally $1800 (minus whatever your insurance will cover).

 - Kindergarten Readiness evaluations are $475.

-Once the estimate has been given for your particular need, a retainer for the full amount will be requested before scheduling.
+Once an estimate has been given for your particular need, a retainer for the full amount will be requested before scheduling.
+Any amount covered by insurance is refunded to you.

 If you would like more information, or would like to schedule an evaluation, please fill out the contact form and indicate what service you would like.
 Our staff will contact you to answer any questions, gather additional information about what you need, and give you an estimate of the cost if you are doing testing.
 You can also call or email us for more information.